-Title: Injecting, blowing or spraying insulation to framed sections of buildings in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 Comply with current, relevant legislation, standards and official guidance to carry out your 3.1 Demonstrate compliance with relevant legislation, standards and official guidance when injecting, blowing or spraying insulation to framed sections of buildings in relation to the following: healthy work ntain safe and methods of work licatory work practices safe use of health and safety control equipment safe use of access equipment and harness systems safe use, storage and handling of materials, tools and equipment operative maintenance of installation equipment specific risks to health including mental health specific risks associated with ventilation and combustion appliances 3.2 Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when injecting, blowing or spraying insulation to framed sections of buildings in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.3 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: fires spillages • injuries emergencies relating to occupational activities identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: risk assessment personal assessment methods of work manufacturers' technical information data sheets statutory regulations official guidance Control of Substances Hazardous to Health (COSHH)
+Title: Injecting, blowing or spraying insulation to framed sections of buildings in the workplace Learning outcomes Assessment criteria The learner will be o able to: The learner can: 3 Comply with current, relevant legislation, standards and official guidance to carry out your work and maintain safe and healthy work practices 3.1 Demonstrate compliance with relevant legislation, standards and official guidance when injecting, blowing or spraying insulation to framed sections of buildings in relation to the following: methods of work safe use of health and safety control equipment safe use of access equipment and harness systems safe use, storage and handling of materials, tools and equipment operative maintenance of installation equipment specific risks to health including mental health specific risks associated with ventilation and combustion appliances 3.2 Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when injecting, blowing or spraying insulation to framed sections of buildings in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.3 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: fires spillages injuries emergencies relating to occupational activities identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: • risk assessment • personal assessment • methods of work • manufacturers' technical information • data sheets • statutory regulations • official guidance • Control of Substances Hazardous to Health (COSHH)

-Title: Injecting, blow workplace ng, blowing or spraying insulation to framed sections of buildings in the lace
+Title: Injecting, blow workplace ving or s spraying insulation to framed sections of buildings in the

-Learning outcomes Asses sment criteria
+Learning outcome es Asses sment criteria

-The learner will be able to: The le arner can:
+The learner will be a ible to: The lea arner can:

-4 Select the required quantity and quality of resources for the methods of work to inject, blow or spray insulation to framed sections of buildings.
-4.1 Select resources associated with own work in relation to materials, components, fixings and finishes, tools and equipment.
+- 4.1 Select resources associated with own work in relation to materials, components, fixings and finishes, tools and equipment.

-4.2 Check the suitability, compatibility and characteristics of the materials, components, fixings and finishes and determine if they are moisture open or moisture closed and their impact on the building.
+insulation to f sections of bu ramed 4.2 Check the suitability, compatibility and characteristics of the materials, components, fixings and finishes and determine if they are moisture open or moisture closed and their impact on the building.

 4.3 Record and report issues or defects.

 4.4 Describe why the characteristics, compatibility, quality, uses, sustainability, limitations and defects associated with the resources are important and how defects should be rectified.

 4.5 Describe how the resources should be used and how problems associated with the resources are reported in relation to:

 protective sheeting

 masking materials

 warning signs

 public protection equipment

-• insulation materials
+insulation materials

 sheathing board

 timber and metal studwork

 breather membranes and vapour control layers

-• fire stops
+fire stops

 acoustic treatments

 plasterboard or finishing board

 vent sleeves

 down lighters

 • primers

 expansion and movement joints, compression joints

 metal lath and plaster beads

 seal tapes and joints

 joint strips and mesh

-• plaster finish
+plaster finish .

 • sealants

 pre-formed trims

 all work tools and installation equipment